Skip to content

 Herbarium Specimen — Asclepias brachystephana Engelm. ex Torr. collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-5. Emory’s Milkweed (Asclepias emoryi), a Texas Milkweed for Dry Sandy and Limestone Soils
+5. Emory’s Milkweed (Asclepias emoryi), a Milkweed for Dry Sandy and Limestone Soils

-Emory’s Milkweed (Ascelpias emoryi): This Texas milkweed is native to the central and southern counties of the state (Kartesz 2015).
+Emory’s Milkweed (Ascelpias emoryi): Emory’s milkweed is native to the central and southern counties of Texas (Kartesz 2015).
 In the wild, Emory’s milkweed grows in sandy prairies and disturbed places such as roadsides and railways.
 Growing from 0.3 to 0.6 feet high, it has greenish-white to greenish-yellow flowers that bloom from April to August.

-In a garden setting, Emory’s milkweed requires full sun with dry sandy and limestone soils and is hardy in zones 7-10.
+In a Texas butterfly garden, Emory’s milkweed requires full sun with dry sandy and limestone soils and is hardy in zones 7-10.

 Vegetative plant of Emory's milkweed (Asclepias emoryi).